ch-stark/globalhubpolicychaining/globalhubfederationoptions.md

 | ACM-9685 “no merge” | Yes | No (central copy) |

 Option A matches ACM-9685 wording (“historical data remains at the original hub… we will not merge of data”).
-Option B is simpler to operate day-to-day but deliberately consolidates a second copy.
+Option B deliberately consolidates a second copy — but for Global Hub query load it is usually the better engineering trade.

+**Expert lean (field / platform review):** Prefer **Option B** for resource efficiency.
+Global Query that fans out to every Managed Hub Store (A) burns CPU, memory, and cross-region bandwidth on every dashboard refresh.
+A curated rollup (B) pays write + storage once for a subset, then queries stay local and cheap.
+If the goal is only a **subset** of Managed Hub metrics at Global Hub, Option B still fits — filter with `writeRelabelConfigs` on the second hop; you do not need Store federation for that.

 ```
 A: Leaf Agent → Managed Hub Thanos ──Store API──► Global Query → Perses
 B: Leaf Agent → Managed Hub Thanos
-                    └── remote_write ──► Global observatorium → Perses
+                    └── remote_write (subset) ──► Global observatorium → Perses
 ```

 Perses UI placement (Global Hub vs regional) is orthogonal — see Option C in the chaining doc.
 Collection is still A or B underneath.